 SALES AND MARKETING.
 Sales and marketing expenses include salaries, commissions and other personnel-related costs, travel expenses, advertising programs and other promotional activities.
 Sales and marketing expenses increased by 87.9% to \$3.6 million in 1997, or 11.0% of total revenue, from \$1.9 million in 1996, or 13.2% of total revenue.
-The increase in sales and marketing expenses was the result of additional sales and marketing program activities.
+The increase in sales and marketing expenses was the result of additional sales and marketing personnel, an increase in sales commissions and expanded marketing program activities.